 Every Child Matters

-The Cranbrook Public Library would like to express its sincere condolences to the Tk’emlúps te Secwépemc First Nation and all those impacted by the recent discovery of the remains of 215 children at the former Kamloops Residential School.
+The Cranbrook Public Library would like to express its sincere condolences to the Tk’emlúps te Secwépemc First Nation and all those impacted by the discovery of the remains of 215 children at the former Kamloops Residential School.

 We recognize, as well, that our grief is nothing compared to the intense feelings of sadness, frustration, and anger experienced by the Tk’emlúps te Secwépemc First Nation and Indigenous Peoples across the country.
 The tragedy is that these emotions are not new; Indigenous Peoples have been living with them for generations.